Robinlovelace/open-gat/README.md

 124 projects or papers were identified using the methods outlined using the methods described above.
-Of those, 17 met the criteria listed above (see Table @ref(tab:open-tools)).
+Of those, 17 met the criteria listed above (see Table <a href="#tab:open-tools">2</a>).
 Although these tools could also be classified into different ‘ecosystems’, such as R packages, Python packages and QGIS plugins, it is clear that some tools do not fit into such prescribed boxes.
 We therefore describe the tools in order of their primary user interface, in chronological order of the interface’s development (CLIs predate GUIs which predate WUIs).

 <!-- --- such as R, Python and QGIS.  -->